Jorenar/blog/2023-02-26-gotophobia-harmful.md

 ## Breaking loop from inside a `switch` statement

-Analogically, since `switch` also utilizes the `break` keyword, to jump out of a loop:
+Analogically, since `switch` also utilizes the `break` keyword, from inside of it to jump out of a loop:

 ```c
 void func(int v)